Skip to main content

 Step 6: Travel Disclosures

-If you are a PHS funded investigator AND you have travel expenses that are sponsored by a third party entity (including non-profit organizations), disclosure of any reimbursed or sponsored travel is required.
+If you are a PHS or DOE-funded investigator or are participatingin PHS or DOE-funded project AND you have travel expenses that are sponsored by a third-party entity (including non-profit organizations), disclosure of any reimbursed or sponsored travel is required.

 Disclosure is not required for travel sponsored by or reimbursed by:

-• U.S. Institutions of higher education or a research institutes affiliated with such,
+• U.S. Institutions of higher education or research institutes affiliated with such,

 • U.S. medical centers,